Nick Loeb: Early life and education

-Loeb is the son of John Langeloth Loeb Jr. and his second wife, Meta Martindell Harrsen.
+Loeb is the son of John Langeloth Loeb Jr. (1930-2026) and his second wife, Meta Martindell Harrsen.
 His father was Jewish and his mother an Episcopalian, the faith into which he was baptized.
-His father is a former United States Ambassador to Denmark (1981–1983) and served as a Delegate to the United Nations (1984).
+His father was the United States Ambassador to Denmark from 1981 to 1983 and served as a Delegate to the United Nations in 1984.
 He has one half-sister from his father's first marriage to Nina Sundby, Alexandra Loeb Driscoll.
 His parents divorced when he was one year old and he was raised by his father on the Upper East Side of New York City where he attended the Collegiate School and Loomis Chaffee School.
 He also spent three years in Denmark where his father was posted.
 In 1996, his mother killed her third husband, Jeff Bauer, and then killed herself.
 In 1998, Loeb graduated with a B.A. in management and finance from Tulane University.